 If you want a gorgeous MacBook without breaking the bank, the $999 entry-level MacBook Air is a decent machine.
 It’s the only model that offers Intel’s 10th-Gen i3-1000NG4 dual-core CPU, though you should consider grabbing the i5 four-core CPU for $100 more.

 If you need a bit more oomph, you can opt for the 16-inch MacBook Pro with Intel’s 9th Generation six-core processor, but you pay for the privilege, given it starts at $2,399.
 Ouch.

 In comparison, the MacBook Air managed around 9 hours 30 minutes in light web browsing, 10 hours of video playback, and 3 hours when running more intensive tasks.
 An average day, comprising numerous Chrome tabs, web apps, Slack, and Spotify, got around 6 hours of battery life.
-Overall, that’s a bit better than the MacBook Pro.
-While the video playback performance was around the same, the MacBook Air surged ahead when it came to web browsing.
-It offers the best battery life of any MacBook.
+Overall, that’s around the same as the MacBook Pro.
+Neither laptop is a battery champ, but they should be fine unless you are running very intensive tasks.

 The MacBook Air is your best option